Munich · Operators

 The US subsidiary is operating.
 Or the US acquisition just closed.
 Or direct outbound into US accounts is running from Munich.
 Something moved from plan to execution, and the first hard data is back.
 US revenue is not following the German model.
 Specifications go out.
 Demos happen.
 The American account goes quiet.
 The pipeline that converted across DACH does not convert in America.

 American buyers filter in the first twenty seconds on three signals: category anchor, outcome claim, and US peer set.
 Munich commercial culture runs on engineering depth, certification weight, and ecosystem provenance.
 Both work.
 They do not translate.
-The work is to rebuild the US-facing commercial architecture before or in parallel with the US commercial hire, so that the hire inherits a frame that can carry them.
+The work is to rebuild the US website, proof, offer, and follow-up before or in parallel with the US commercial hire, so that the hire inherits a frame that can carry them.

 The Bavarian engineering proof is real.
 The US frame around it is not yet built.
-The architecture is the thing to fix first.
+The system is the thing to fix first.
 House view on Munich operator entry into the US

 Operator shapes inside Munich.